-The technology was invented at the Idaho National Labs by Dr. Daniel Branagan.
-The team of technical experts assembled by the company have clearly distinguished themselves from the competition and created a significant lead in patenting in this area.
-The technical team has been complimented by the business leadership of Dave Paratore and his high focus on quality and customer service.
+The technology was invented by Dr. Daniel Branagan, formerly a metallurgist with the Idaho National Labs.
+The team of technical experts assembled by NanoSteel have clearly distinguished themselves from the competition and created a significant lead in patenting in this area.
+They have a rigorous process that can continuously develop new materials in a way that has not been done before.